scramblr/licenses/htp-v1.0.0.md

 This restriction applies whether the user is the named party, an affiliate, a contractor, an employee, an agent, or otherwise acting in a capacity that involves any organization or legal entity.

 ### Fair Use
 You may have “fair use” rights for the software under the law.
-These terms do not limit or superscede any contitutional or federal laws of the United States of America.
-These terms do not limit or superscede any other rights from which the ORIGINATING PARTY OR AUTHOR are based from and explicitly DOES NOT recognize the courts of other land(s).
-The legal venue, unless explicitly stated otherwise, is the United States of America.
+These terms do not limit or supersede any constitutional or federal laws of the United States of America.
+These terms do not limit or supersede any other rights from which the originating party or author are based from, and these terms do not recognize courts of other jurisdictions for disputes arising under these terms.
+The sole and exclusive venue/jurisdiction for disputes under these terms, unless expressly agreed otherwise in a separate licensing agreement, is the United States of America.

 ### No Other Rights
 Neither obtained licenses, exemptions from the author, nor these terms shall allow you to sublicense or transfer any of your licenses to another party, and shall not prevent the licensor from granting licenses to anyone else.

-This includes licenses obtained under any "Most Favored Nation" clauses, "Special Terms", or any terms set forth by the purchasing party or organization(s), regardless of how prescriptive they may be percieved by the licensee or purchasing party.
-The licensing body whom protects their works under the HACK THE PLANET ("HTP") License, shall, for any works, be protected by the HACK THE PLANET ("HTP") License Agreement in an unrevokable and authoritative manner which exists in perpetutity unless expressly stated in writing through license agreement or exemption from the licensing body/author.
+This includes licenses obtained under any "Most Favored Nation" clauses, "Special Terms", or any terms set forth by the purchasing party or organization(s), regardless of how prescriptive they may be perceived by the licensee or purchasing party.
+The licensing body whom protects their works under the HACK THE PLANET ("HTP") License, shall, for any works, be protected by the HACK THE PLANET ("HTP") License Agreement in an irrevocable and authoritative manner which exists in perpetuity unless expressly stated in writing through license agreement or exemption from the licensing body/author.

+No third-party terms shall override, supersede, or otherwise modify the rights and restrictions granted in or by these terms.

 These terms do not imply or preclude inclusion of any additional licenses but recommends any additional terms be itemized below:
 - NO OTHER LICENSES INCLUDED.